khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 ### Appearance

-- Filters utilize our [search component](/components/search/) with three main [token](/components/token/) parts which form a query:
+- Filters utilize our [search component](/components/search/) with three main [token](/components/token/) parts which form a query (see [Structure](#structure)).
-  1. **key**: acts as the label of the filter value, for example, `assignee`.
-  1. **logical operator**: the condition that binds the key to the value, for example, `is` or `is not`.
-  1. **value**: the item that the condition will base results on, for example, a `@username`.
-- Filters are positioned inline with the text cursor in a search box.
-The search box becomes horizontally scrollable when the filters can’t fit in it.
+- Queries are positioned inline with the text cursor in the input field.
+The input field becomes horizontally scrollable when the queries can’t fit in it.
-- Filters include a [remove icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=~close) which, when clicked, removes the whole filter from the search box.
+- Queries include a [remove icon](http://gitlab-org.gitlab.io/gitlab-svgs/?q=~close) which, when clicked, removes the whole query from the search box.

 ### Behavior